stefanvr/MyPersonalSite/content/blog/Bootstrap.md

 Truth said: blogging has been at the back of my mind, but I always blocked myself.
 Now I finally kicked myself in the butt.

 ###Tips and tricks for getting things done
 I half started more then once.
 My main idea was a crossing between [LifeHacker] on "Tips, tricks, and downloads for getting things done" and [Scott Hanselman] with his "ultimate tools list".
 An article like the one from [Arjan van der Gaag] explaining his workflow on an Mac is in line with my thoughts.
-In the past I considerd that such articles likely to become one off's topic in my head, no structure and bound to fail for me after a few articles.
+In the past I considerd that such articles would likely become one off's topic in my head, no structure and bound to fail for me after a few articles.

 Moving to a new technology stack, trying to find my way and getting effective again, fuels me to start this journal.
 Just letting go of the "what if's", forming a vision and trusting in the outcome.